AlibabaCloudDocs/mts/intl.en-US/User Guide/Limits.md

 ## Custom template {#section_qqx_twx_w2b .section}

-Each user can create 10 custom transcoding templates in each service region.
+In each service region, each user can create 10 custom transcoding templates.

-Each user can create 10 custom watermark templates in each service region.
+In each service region, each user can create 10 custom watermark templates.

 ## Media workflow {#section_rqx_twx_w2b .section}